Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 Jenkins tutorial on how to create a pipeline based on a Jenkinsfile.
 Manually in Jenkins GUI.

-Not many tutorials, but I just clicked trough a multi-branch pipeline setup and filled sane defaults.
+Not many tutorials, but I just clicked through a multi-branch pipeline setup and filled sane defaults.

 Got first error, Jenkins doesn't like my # prepended comments.
 Need to